HK property tycoons scramble to meet targets as cooling measures bite

 “The policy risk is comparably lower (in China) than in Hong Kong,” Chan said, adding that developers also found China’s lower land prices and construction costs attractive.

-Sun Hung Kai last week outbid Hong Kong developer The Wharf Holdings for a commercial site in Shanghai that set a record at 21.77 billion yuan ($3.6 billion), a move analysts said would help it to be a prime landlord in China’s financial centre.
+Sun Hung Kai last week outbid Hong Kong developer The Wharf Holdings (0004.HK) for a commercial site in Shanghai that set a record at 21.77 billion yuan ($3.6 billion), a move analysts said would help it to be a prime landlord in China’s financial center.

 The company said the acquisition, its largest ever, was in line with its strategy to invest in key Chinese cities and would “further strengthen its market position and brand” in China.